A FEW TIPS FOR THE CARE OF YOUR GREYHOUND…

 You will want to feed between 4 and 5 cups a day (split into two feedings) depending on the weight and activity level of your dog.
 The best way to determine if your dog is getting the correct amount is to start with a specific amount, say 4 cups, and monitor his weight.
 Ideally, a Greyhound will have a hint of rib showing and no prominent bones on his hips.
 If your dog has too much rib and hip bones showing, increase his food intake slightly.
 If your dog has no rib showing, he is gaining too much weight, and you should reduce his food intake slightly.

 At AAGA we always moisten the dry food with water.
 For variety you can add some canned food, cooked chicken, mixed vegetables, yogurt, cottage cheese, etc. Many Greyhound owners add fish oil and/or coconut oil to promote good digestion and a shiny, healthy coat.
-Old school practice was the recommendation of an elevated feeding bowl, like those from Pet Weighter, supposedly to prevent bloat.
+Old school practice was the recommendation of an elevated feeding bowl, supposedly to prevent bloat.
 However, today’s thinking is just the opposite, claiming that the proper, normal and safest eating position for a large, deep-chested dog is with its head at ground level.
-Some dogs will still benefit from elevated bowls however, so it is worth checking with your individual vet about your dog’s needs.
-For further information, you might want to check out this article.
+As some dogs may still benefit from elevated bowls, it is worth checking this out with your veterinarian.